hdrummon/HugoHdrummon/content/post/Reflection4.md

 ---

 ### Personal Reflection 4
+Overall this week was quite busy in terms of content.
+It introduced me to new concepts while also challenging my existing knowledge of Pen-Testing.
+The boxes that I did were quite challenging since I’m more used to smaller tasks on CTFs rather than enumeration, exploitation and escalation in box pen-testing.
+Unfortunately there was a major issue that stopped me from completing my submission box, which I hope to resolve for next week.
+I was quite content about how this week went, but I intend to complete the unfinished box once I fix my WPScan.

 ## Monday 10/02
 Again I was slightly late to the session due to my other subject **Career Management for IT Professionals Summer (31016)** having to do a 30 minute presentation for our final assignment.
 So I missed the stand-up meeting and the beginning of Jasons